by Suzanne Sachs • 5 min read

 Today, most of the world's sapphires have some form of "heating" treatment added in order to enhance their color.
 Finding a sapphire (especially Kashmir or Burma) without any type of heat treatment is very difficult, and they are highly sought after.
 Untreated sapphires can be more expensive than diamonds.
 As with any precious or semi precious gemstone, the GIA or AGL labs are independent laboratories focusing on the origins and the treatments of sapphire and other gemstones.

-Vintage sapphire rings are inherently ethical and sustainable as there has not been any irreplaceable resources used that have little or no impact on the environment and ecosystem.
+Vintage sapphire rings are inherently eco-friendly and conflict free as there has not been any irreplaceable resources used that have little or no impact on the environment and ecosystem.
 Many consumers prefer to opt for a antique sapphire ring that is conflict free in order to avoid any humanitarian concerns that might be raised from the possibility of unethical mining practices.

 Sapphire Meaning and Symbolism